 First an earthquake, then a hurricane!
 From the sound of our phones this week, we know that many of our friends out there suffered some type of property damage during Hurricane Irene.
 No matter how well you prepare for a storm of this type, the force of the wind on your trees and other structures can have devastating results.

 In the same way you prepare to keep your house and family safe during a major storm, you can prepare your yard to minimize damage.
-Here are some measures you can take:
+The best fence company in the nation is here to give you some measures you can take:

 1. Check the trees.
 Tall and lush trees could protect your home from high winds, but their dry and scraggly branches could break off and cause damage to your house, fence and yard.
 Prune any overreaching, unhealthy or dead branches that threaten to become harmful projectiles during a strong storm or hurricane.
 Weak or rotting trees are prone to cracking, breaking and falling in the high winds that accompany these serious storms.
 Not only can trees be destructive, they can be deadly.
 If you are unsure of the stability and health of your trees, call a tree professional.
 They are also the best choice when it comes to tree cutting or major trimming.